MerlinKodo/clash-rev/README.md

 ## Important Notice

 **There is a need for time to organize and analyze the code.
-If the Clash-core author restarts development within three months, our project will be halted to avoid unnecessary competition.**
+If the Clash.Meta or Clash-core author restarts development within three months, our project will be halted to avoid unnecessary competition.**

 ## Description

-Clash.Rev is a personal successor to the discontinued Clash, providing enhanced network management capabilities with a focus on user-friendliness and advanced features for modern networking needs.
+Clash.Rev is a personal successor to the discontinued Clash-core and Clash.Meta, providing enhanced network management capabilities with a focus on user-friendliness and advanced features for modern networking needs.

 ## Features